Notes, Descriptions and Fees

 Dairy producers are encouraged to attend a Swine certification training, since liquid manure handling is covered in that training (and there are not enough uncertified dairy producers remaining to justify a dairy training).
 Completing the Poultry certification training program instead will also fulfill the training requirements for dairy producers, but due to the focus on litter management, the growers will be encouraged (but not required) to attend a continuing education program covering liquid animal manure management.

 The cost of the full day training is $150 per person, which includes manual, lunch and breaks.
-A second person from the same farm may attend the training for $130 if a single manual is used by both persons.
 These registration fees are used to fund the Confined Animal Manure Managers program and are the sole source of funding for the program.
 The fees cover development and printing of the manuals, presentation equipment, and travel for the instructors.

 A Continuing Education requirement of 10 hours of training every 5 years is required to maintain certification.
 Opportunities will be provided during various annual meetings and field days around the State, as well as at many local county meetings.
 There is a charge of $15 per hour for these credits to cover instructor travel and handouts (the CAMM program is completely funded by registration fees - no other funding has been provided by the State).
 The third 5-year period for all animal species began on July 1, 2015 and will end on June 30, 2020, regardless of when the operator was trained.
 Operators trained after July 1, 2015 will be credited with 2 hours for each year between their training date and the July 1, 2015 starting date.
 For instance, a person trained in March, 2016 will be credited with 2 hours and be required to obtain an additional 8 hours by the June 30, 2020 ending date.